wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-strengthen-your-security-posture/includes/identify-vulnerabilities-devices.md

 - Affected devices
 - Whether there are any known exploits for each CVE

-With this information at your disposal, you can begin to address your common vulnerabilities and exposures.
-You can find more detailed insights about a particular CVE by selecting it from the list:
+With this information, you can begin to address your common vulnerabilities and exposures.
+You can find more detailed insights about a particular CVE by selecting it from the list.

 :::image type="content" source="../media/4-remediate-vulnerabilities-inline.png" lightbox="../media/4-remediate-vulnerabilities-expanded.png" alt-text="Screenshot showing the Review vulnerability pane.":::